 For trimming long hair from your Cocker Spaniel’s ears and between his toes, you’ll need a decent pair of thinning scissors.

-Cocker Spaniel Grooming Video
+Cocker Spaniel Hairstyles

 Cocker Spaniel Haircuts

+Trimming off the excess, tufty hair on the ears and between the paws can help to keep your dog looking smart and stops matting.
 Many owners love the topknot fluff, so they leave it be.
 If you have a dark brown Cocker Spaniel, these tufts can fade, giving your dog some very fetching, natural highlights!